What Does a Company Need for an IPO?

 “Going public” is the shorthand term often used for taking a private company through an initial public offering (IPO).
 Essentially, is it the first step in positioning the company’s stock to be offered to members of the general public through a stock exchange.

-It might be the right time for your company to launch into the public markets—though, before launching, it is imperative that your company is properly prepared in order for a successful IPO.
+It might be the right time for your company to launch into the public markets.
+But before launching, it’s imperative that your company is properly prepared in order for a successful IPO.
+For legal help making that determination and going through the process, reach out to a securities and corporate finance lawyer.

 Carefully Assess the Benefits and Risks